Second-order optimisation strategies for neural network quantum states: Optimisation within a Variational Monte Carlo framework

 \subsection{KFAC algorithm}

 A practical implementation of the NGD algorithm requires computing the update in Eq.~\eqref{eq:NGD-update}.
 In the case of NN models, the number of parameters, $N$, is large ($N \gg 10^4$).
 Computing exactly the update $\delta^{\text{NGD}}_n$ at every epoch can be computationally prohibitive.
 The goal of the KFAC algorithm is to compute an approximation to the update $\delta^{\text{NGD}}_n$ with a time complexity of $O\left(N\right)$ while keeping the number of epochs to convergence roughly constant.
-We note that, for the specific case of NQS, there are alternative proposals to implement this update calculations employing fast Jacobian-vector product algorithms~\cite{rende2023simple,chen2023efficient,vicentini2022netket}.
+We note that, for the specific case of NQS, it has been recently shown that one can reformulate the update $\delta^{\text{NGD}}_n$ in a way which significantly reduces the time complexity of the implementation~\cite{rende2023simple,chen2023efficient,vicentini2022netket}.

 Consider a feed-forward NN of arbitrary depth.
 For a given layer $l$, we denote the weight matrix $W^{(l)}$ and, for simplicity, we assume it to be of size $H \times H$ and without bias.
 The input row-vector $f^{(l-1)} \in \mathbb{R}^{1 \times H}$ and the output row-vector $h^{(l)} \in \mathbb{R}^{1 \times H}$ are related according to $ h^{(l)} = \tanh \left( f^{(l-1)} W^{(l)\transpose} \right) \ , $ where the activation function $\tanh$ is applied element-wise\footnote{We focus on this activation function because it is the one of choice in our NQS model~\cite{keeble2023machine}, but any other choice would not change our conclusions. }.
-In this work, we follow the convention used in the PyTorch framework where inputs and outputs of a layer are row vectors.
+In this work, we follow the convention used in the PyTorch framework, where inputs and outputs of a layer are row vectors.

 In the KFAC algorithm originally described in Ref.~\cite{martens2015optimizing}, the FIM is approximated in two ways.
 First, the matrix elements between parameters of different layers are neglected.
 The approximated FIM, $\breve{F}(\theta)$, is block-diagonal and reads